 - The student must meet regular admission standards for first-time entering students at the college or university to which he or she applies.

 - Before tuition payment is made, the student must actually be enrolled in postsecondary education.

 - The student has three years from the time of high school graduation to start taking postsecondary courses.*

 - The student may receive awards for no more than five years after enrolling in postsecondary education.*

 - Awards cannot be used for courses taken after completion of a bachelor's degree.
 The State Regents will also set a maximum limit on the number of courses or credit hours for which the award will pay.

 - The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy.

 - Any Oklahoma's Promise student suspended from a college for more than one semester for conduct reasons will lose the scholarship permanently.

-*Limited exemptions apply to students on active military duty.
+*Limited exemptions for students on active military duty.

 Start planning now for your future!
 An affordable college education is available, and Oklahoma's Promise is ready to help.